-Since we’ve been married, we’ve done 5 cross country road trips and shorter ones at least once a month.
+Since we got married, we’ve done 5 cross country road trips and dozens of shorter ones.
 In our opinion, road tripping is the best way to see the beauty of the United States.
 There is so much this country has to offer.
 Here is a list of 21 American Road Trips that we think everyone needs to put on their bucket lists.

 Enjoy the endless views of the ocean and drive through some of the best beach towns on California’s Route 1.
 Don’t forget to stop at Hearst Castle, spend some time in Big Sur (one of our favorite places in the US), and Glass Beach in Fort Bragg.